Federated Concept-Based Models: Interpretable models with distributed supervision: Additional experiments

-We report concept accuracy as the average accuracy across all concepts (no downstream task), evaluated in the same experimental setting as Section \ref{sec:taskconcept_acc}.
-Across benchmarks, our method closely remain close to the centralized upper bound.
-Under the adopted protocol, where unsupported concepts are assigned random predictions, our higher average concept accuracy indicates that our method maintains high performance even when accounting for concepts that cannot be predicted by Localized and S-F-CMs baselines.
+In Table~\ref{tab:concept_accuracy}, we report concept accuracy as the average accuracy across all concepts (no downstream task), evaluated in the same experimental setting as Section~\ref{sec:taskconcept_acc}.
+However, since concept coverage has already been reported in Section~\ref{sec:taskconcept_acc}, we report here, for each benchmark, model, and training regime, the concept accuracy computed only over the concepts predicted in each configuration.

-\subsection{Concept-Level Interventions - Further Experiments}
+Across benchmarks, models, and training regimes, concept accuracy is generally comparable, with only slight differences observed in some localized and static baselines.
+This is expected, since for each configuration the metric is computed only over the concepts predicted by that configuration.
+As a result, differences in concept coverage and downstream task performance are not reflected in this measure.

+\subsection{Concept-level interventions - further experiments}

+In this section, we complement the concept-level intervention analysis presented in Sec.~\ref{sec:intervention_acc}.
+Specifically, under the same experimental setting, we report: (i) the \emph{task accuracy} under interventions, instead of label accuracy, of the same models, training regimes, and benchmarks evaluated in Sec.~\ref{sec:intervention_acc} (App.~\ref{app:int_task_acc}); (ii) the \emph{task} and \emph{label accuracy} under interventions across models and benchmarks different from the ones evaluated in Sec.~\ref{sec:intervention_acc} (App.~\ref{app:int_diff_models_and_b}); and (iii) a \emph{comparison}, in terms of task and label accuracy under interventions, of the different \emph{F-CM instantiations} (App.~\ref{app:int_diffinstant}).